tgondim/helltrianglechallengesolver/README.md

 I decided to implement it in Java 8 because it is the language I'm most familiar with so I may implement it quicker.
 Depending on the size of the triangles to be read, it may be necessary to use a more efficient language when dealing with arrays.
+I also decided not to go with a very complex project (maven, spring, etc) since this is a simple and specific issue that doesn't need that whole structure in order to work as asked on the issue's proposal.

 If you want to compile the class as a jar library to be imported on any other project, you may use the following command lines (from the project's root folder):